-Diversity management is a management tool of the Federal Office of Human Resources which integrates the needs of the different stakeholders (gender, language and age groups, as well as the protection of women's and girl's right).
+Diversity management is a management tool of the Federal Office of Human Resources which integrates the needs of the different stakeholders (gender, sexual orientation, language balance and age groups, as well as the protection of women's and girl's right).
 According to an order of the Chief of the Armed Forces concerning the handling of diversity management, all members of the Armed Forces (career and militia) are to be trained in these matters.